Miciasty/Enhanced-Ores/README.md

 ## Configuration

-To configure the Enhanced Ores plugin, edit the config.yml file located in the plugin's directory.
+To configure the Enhanced Ores plugin, edit the `config.yml` file located in the plugin's directory.
+To configure each regions, edit the `[region_name].yml` located in Regions directory.
+### `config.yml`
 - ### Database Configuration

     This section configures the database connection parameters used by the plugin to store and retrieve data.